mlgordon/vpc/faq.md

 No.

-## During the VPC PGW creation, do I need to reserve the FIP, or does the system automatically reserve the FIP?
+## During the PGW creation, do I need to reserve the FIP, or does the system automatically reserve the FIP?
 Will I see that Floating IP when I query all of the Floating IPs?
-{:faq}

 As the spec is currently defined, RIAS automatically creates a floating IP along with the public gateway if an existing floating IP is not specified.
 And yes, that floating IP will show up in the list.

 ## Who enforces that there must be only 1 Public Gateway per zone for a VPC?
-{:faq}
+{: faq}

 The Regional Infrastructure API Service (RIAS) enforces this limit.